gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 Ireland, except those of Ulster, severally make their submission for themselves; and thus, also, in the person of Roderic, prince of Connaught, and the titular head of the Irish and monarch of the whole island,
 <!-- 36 --> they, all became vassals to the king of England.
 Indeed, there was scarcely any one of name or rank in the
-island, who did not, either in person or otherwise, pay to the king's majesty the homage due from a liege- man to his lord.
+island, who did not, either in person or otherwise, pay to the king's majesty the homage due from a liegeman to his lord.

 Then was fulfilled that ancient and well-known prophecy of Merlinus Ambrosius (I do not vouch for its authenticity):--"The sixth shall overthrow the walls of Ireland;" and another prediction of the same